xinaesthete/suda_hugo/content/projects/kalalasi-kiln/minolta-digital-camera-5/index.md

 ---
-title: "How the villagers originally fired their pots. – SUDA"
+title: "How the villagers originally fired their pots."
 #slug: "index"
 ---